lbacon17/lb-fitness/TESTING.md

         </form>
     ```

-* **Bug**: trying to prevent users from accessing the subscribe page was problematic, as using the request.user.member path would throw an error when a non-susbcriber tried to access the page.
+* **Bug**: trying to prevent users from accessing the subscribe page was problematic, as using the request.user.member path would throw an error when a non-subscriber tried to access the page.
 Using an ```if request.user.is_authenticated``` statement only helped users not logged in see the page, but the same error would be returned when they logged in to get a subscription.
 * **Fix**: I used the filter method to fetch an object from member that only returned the existing user's username in the user field.
 If it returned a result, that would mean the user already had a subscription, so a code block would run that redirected the user back to the homepage.
 If the member variable doesn't exist, the user is free to purchase a subscription.

 ```